networknt/light-4j/docs/content/architecture/nodejs.md

 using them all?
 I guess less than 5 percent of the code in node_modules are in the execution path and the rest of them are just wasting your hard drive space.

-TJ mentioned the same reason in his farewell article regarding to the quality of the node modules.
+A legendary Node developer TJ mentioned the same reason in his farewell article regarding to modules.
 Javascript sets the bar very low and it attracts a lot of low level developers.
 Remember Visual Basic was the most popular language on Microsoft platform?

 ## Stability of the Platform

-For one back I worked last year, they are still using Nodejs 0.10.39 as that was the only production ready version.
+For one bank I worked last year, they are still using Nodejs 0.10.39 as that was the only production ready version.
 Both Strongloop and Joyent told us to stay on that version and as I understand, other customers are on the same version.
-We were told to upgrade to 0.12.x once it was prouduction ready and then before that Nodejs and IO.js were merged and Nodejs 4 was out.
+We were told to upgrade to 0.12.x once it was prouduction ready and then Nodejs and IO.js were merged and Nodejs 4 was out.
 Before Nodejs 4 was production ready, they've moved to Nodejs 5 and now on Nodejs 6.

 We are having big issue with Nodejs 0.10.39 as https module is not performing with API to API calls and the issue was resolved in 0.12.x.
 So our recommendation for Nodejs API